Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/disk-encryption.md

 ## <a name="server-side-encryption-versus-azure-disk-encryption"></a>Encriptação do lado do servidor versus encriptação do disco Azure

-[A encriptação](../../security/fundamentals/azure-disk-encryption-vms-vmss.md) do disco Azure aproveita a funcionalidade [BitLocker](https://docs.microsoft.com/windows/security/information-protection/bitlocker/bitlocker-overview) do Windows e a funcionalidade [DM-Crypt](https://en.wikipedia.org/wiki/Dm-crypt) do Linux para encriptar discos geridos com chaves geridas pelo cliente dentro do VM convidado.
+[A Encriptação do Disco Azure](../../security/fundamentals/azure-disk-encryption-vms-vmss.md) aproveita a funcionalidade [BitLocker](https://docs.microsoft.com/windows/security/information-protection/bitlocker/bitlocker-overview) do Windows para encriptar discos geridos com chaves geridas pelo cliente dentro do VM do hóspede.
 A encriptação do lado do servidor com as chaves geridas pelo cliente melhora no ADE, permitindo-lhe utilizar quaisquer tipos e imagens de SO para os seus VMs encriptando dados no serviço de Armazenamento.

 ## <a name="next-steps"></a>Passos seguintes